qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 These functions allow you to activate layers in various ways.
 Note that layers are not generally independent layouts -- multiple layers can be activated at once, and it's typical for layers to use `KC_TRNS` to allow keypresses to pass through to lower layers.
 For a detailed explanation of layers, see [Keymap Overview](keymap.md#keymap-and-layers)

 * `DF(layer)` - switches the default layer.
 The default layer is the always-active base layer that other layers stack on top of.
 See below for more about the default layer.
 This might be used to switch from QWERTY to Dvorak layout.
+(Note that this is a temporary switch that only persists until the keyboard loses power.
+To modify the default layer in a persistent way requires deeper customization, such as calling the `set_single_persistent_default_layer` function inside of [process_record_user](custom_quantum_functions.md#programming-the-behavior-of-any-keycode).)
 * `MO(layer)` - momentarily activates *layer*.
 As soon as you let go of the key, the layer is deactivated.
 * `LM(layer, mod)` - Momentarily activates *layer* (like `MO`), but with modifier(s) *mod* active.
 Only supports layers 0-15 and the left modifiers.
 * `LT(layer, kc)` - momentarily activates *layer* when held, and sends *kc* when tapped.